School of Agriculture and Applied Science

 An assessment of student learning is administered during the last semester of the student’s academic program or prior to student teaching.

-The Family and Consumer Sciences Assessment Test (FCSAT) is administered at the conclusion of their academic experience.
+The Family and Consumer Sciences Assessment Test (FCSAT) is administered to all students at the conclusion of their academic experience.
 It consists of a written comprehensive examination.
-The comprehensive examination is very closely aligned with the Family & consumer’s Conceptual Framework, and the National Association for the Education of Young Children (NAEYC) Standards.
+The comprehensive examination is very closely aligned with the National Association for the Education of Young Children (NAEYC) Standards Students with a concentration in child development are also assessed through their Capstone Projects and Reflective Journals.

-The Oklahoma Subject Area Test (OSAT) is designed to assess subject area knowledge and skills required of entry-level educators in Oklahoma.
+Students with a concentration in Early Childhood Education are also assessed through the Oklahoma Subject Area Test (OSAT).
+The OSAT is designed to assess subject area knowledge and skills required of entry-level educators in Oklahoma.
 All individuals seeking an initial Early Childhood Education license in the State of Oklahoma must pass the Oklahoma Subject Area Test (OSAT).
 Candidate’s responses must demonstrate an understanding of knowledge and skills in the field of Early Childhood Education.
 There are three sub-areas further broken into eighteen competencies.
 The three areas are language and literacy development, learning across the curriculum, and child development and early childhood programs.
 The early childhood test is also comprised of selected response questions.
 Candidates scoring 300-280 are considered exemplary; 279-260 competent; 259 to 240 acceptable; and those scoring below 240 do not pass the OSAT.
-In the Early Childhood option there were no candidates assessed for the 2013-2014 academic year.

 The Program systematically uses the data to determine strengths and needs of the teaching and learning process.
 Data results are used to develop and improve assignments, rubrics and refine teaching practices that will continually enhance and strengthen the program.
 Student appraisal of faculty teaching effectiveness is conducted at the end of each semester.